Aryaa6603/PolicyBot/README.md

 ## How to run

-You can run the pynb file on colab [](Chatbot.ipynb) which also includes step by step instructions.
+You can run the PYNB file on colab which also includes step by step instructions. https://github.com/Aryaa6603/PolicyBot/blob/f5f1b60609273ce5cdf4b5a7a948a1b75c500b1d/Chatbot.ipynb

 * Through Terminal
 ```